 The right side of each panel shows the transcript annotations, along with their parent genes and genomic locations displayed below them, with light red indicating positive-strand genes and light blue indicating negative-strand genes.
 The analysis focused on transcripts that matched exactly, allowing a deviation of +/- 2 nucleotides (nt) for splice junctions and +/- 10 nt for the start and end positions of transcripts.
 Asterisks indicate the CAGE-Seq significance level for each reference transcript.
 On the left side of each plot, the temporal trends of these transcript isoforms are depicted, with averages and standard deviations (SD) calculated for each time point post-infection, based on read count data from the dcDNA-Seq.
 Each data point is linked by lines to demonstrate the progression over time.
 The transcript isoforms, are color-coded according to their distinct isoforms, with these colors matching those used for the points and lines in the left panel.
 The isoform counts were normalized against the total number of isoform counts for each gene in each sample to calculate the ratio of each isoform.
 Isoforms on the right side are colored grey, if they not originate from the given gene and thus were not included in the isoform ratio calculation.

 Supplementary Figure 8.
-Kinetics of Transcript Isoforms for Select Genes
+Kinetics of transcript isoforms for selected genes

-This figure shows the de-novo kinetic clustering of EHV-1 genes based on the viral read normalized canonic transcript counts (reads spanning from the canonic TSS tot the TES), compared to the traditional kinetic classification.
-The rows show the de-novo cluster memberships, while the colors represent the kinetic classes.
+This figure shows the de novo kinetic clustering of EHV-1 genes based on the viral read normalized canonic transcript counts (reads spanning from the canonic TSS tot the TES), compared to the traditional kinetic classification.
+The rows show the de novo cluster memberships, while the colors represent the kinetic classes.

 Supplementary Figure 9.
-Dynamics of Transcript Isoform Usage in Splice-containing EHV-1 Genes Over the Course of Infection
+Dynamics of transcript isoform usage in splice-containing EHV-1 genes over the course of infection

 This figure presents the splicing dynamics within EHV-1 for the genes (a) ORF65, (b) ORF44.
 The right side of each panel shows the transcript annotations, along with their parent genes and genomic locations displayed below them, with light red indicating positive-strand genes and light blue indicating negative-strand genes.
 The analysis focused on transcripts that matched exactly, allowing a deviation of +/- 2 nucleotides (nt) for splice junctions and +/- 10 nt for the start and end positions of transcripts.
 Asterisks indicate the CAGE-Seq significance level for each reference transcript.
 On the left side of each plot, the temporal trends of these transcript isoforms are depicted, with averages and standard deviations (SD) calculated for each time point post-infection, based on read count data from the dcDNA-Seq.
 Each data point is linked by lines to demonstrate the progression over time.
 The transcript isoforms, are color-coded according to their distinct isoforms, with these colors matching those used for the points and lines in the left panel.
 The isoform counts were normalized against the total number of isoform counts for each gene in each sample to calculate the ratio of each isoform.
 Isoforms on the right side are colored grey, if they not originate from the given gene and thus were not included in the isoform ratio calculation.